sandain/ecosim/README.md

-You can use the shell script provided for your platform: `ecosim.bat` for Windows and `ecosim.sh` for Linux or OSX, or you can call the `EcoSim.jar` file directory with one of the following commands:
+You can use the shell script provided for your platform: `ecosim.bat` for Windows and `ecosim.sh` for Linux or OSX, or you can call the `EcoSim.jar` file directly with one of the following commands:

         ecosim.bat [OPTIONS]
         ./ecosim.sh [OPTIONS]